Singapore Institute of Technology

+Campus building of the Singapore Institute of Technology (SIT) in Punggol, taken in December 2025.

 The Singapore Institute of Technology (SIT or Singaporetech) is a public autonomous university in Singapore.
 The university offers industry-focused, applied degree programmes; it confers its own degree programmes as well as specialised degree programmes with overseas universities.

 The university's degree programmes are grouped into five clusters: Engineering (ENG), Food, Chemical and Biotechnology (FCB), Infocomm Technology (ICT), Health and Social Sciences (HSS), and Business, Communication and Design (BCD).

 The university's campus is located at 1 Punggol Coast Road in Punggol, within the North-East Region of the country.
 The campus is next to the Punggol Coast MRT station and is part of the Punggol Digital District in the Punggol Downtown and Northshore district.

 History

 Beginnings

 In 2005, the Polytechnic-Foreign Specialised Institutions (Poly-FSI) initiative was introduced by the Ministry of Education.
 Its aim was to encourage polytechnics to partner with overseas universities to offer degree programmes in niche areas that also supported Singapore's economic development.
 Their findings supported the establishment of a dedicated publicly funded institute that would bring in overseas university partners to Singapore.